shiy1022/slab_qick_calib/README.md

 # SLAB QICK Calibration

 A comprehensive package for calibrating and characterizing superconducting qubits using the QICK (Quantum Instrumentation Control Kit) framework.
+Note: Primary authorship of the READMEs and comments belongs to Cline; but they have largely been checked for accuracy and edited as needed.

 ## Overview